scleradb/scleradmin/README.md

 You can specify a list of plugins to add and another list of plugins to remove in the same command.

+For a list of available plugins and other components, please refer to the [Sclera Documentation](https://scleradb.com/docs/setup/components/).

 ## Updating Installed Packages and Plugins

 The following command updates Sclera's core packages as well as the plugins to the latest version: